Jbachtiger/ci-pp5-gamer-verse/README.md

 ### Workspace and Deployment Setup

-1. Create a new repository in GitHub
+1. Create a new repository on GitHub
 2. Create a new Gitpod workspace
-3. Once workspace has been loaded, run following command, enter y to confirm installing the create-react-app package and wait until all packages have installed.
-This will pre-install all neccessary packages to make your project work.
+3. Once the workspace has been loaded, run the following command, enter y to confirm installing the create-react-app package and wait until all packages have been installed.
+This will pre-install all necessary packages to make your project work.

 ```
 npx create-react-app . --template git+https://github.com/Code-Institute-Org/cra-template-moments.git --use-npm
 ```

- - Alternalively, you can use the following however, you may see different outcomes to this project as the dependencies will be different versions.
+ - Alternatively, you can use the following however, you may see different outcomes to this project as the dependencies will be different versions.

 ```
 npx create-react-app . --use-npm